prajjukorban/Bde-lab-rtu/README.md

 # Bde-lab-rtu

-sorry guys I have not uploaded anything so go and search on chatgpt for answer. ♥️🙏
+sorry guys I have not uploaded sql so go and search on chatgpt for answer. ♥️🙏